SamuelSwartzberg/flashcardifying_text_temp/inf.md

 To implement process substitution, bash creates an anonymous pipe with two file descriptors. anonymous pipes file descriptors start at /dev/fd/63 and count downards Process substitution runs asynchronously.
-<(command) provides the output of command as a file for further use.
+‹(command) provides the output of command as a file for further use.
-\>(command) provides a 'file' for a command to write to that will be used as stdin for the provided command. command1 >(command2) is equivalent to command1 | command2 if command1 supoorts outputting to sdout e.g. a command doesn't output to stdout, but just a file
-<() is used more commonly than >() because it is more common that a program expects multiple inputs as files than that it outputs multiple outputs as files.
+\›(command) provides a 'file' for a command to write to that will be used as stdin for the provided command. command1 ›(command2) is equivalent to command1 | command2 if command1 supoorts outputting to sdout e.g. a command doesn't output to stdout, but just a file ‹() is used more commonly than ›() because it is more common that a program expects multiple inputs as files than that it outputs multiple outputs as files.

 ####### Word splitting